sdilts/cl-bindgen/README.md

 ## Handling Include Directories and Clang Arguments

-If you need to specify additional command line arguments to the clang processor, you can use `-a` option, and list any clang arguments after.
+If you need to specify additional command line arguments to the clang processor, you can use the `-a` option, and list any clang arguments after.

 ``` bash
 cl-bindgen b batch_file.yaml -a -I include_dir1 -I include_dir2